COSMIC-SETI/cosmic-vla-automator/docs/vlass-automation.md

 ## Approach 2 (harder)

-Here, we are able to shrink processing enough such that we can have the field of view around each phase center overlap.
-This way, none of the sky is missed.
+Here, we are able to shrink processing enough such that we can have the field of view around each phase center overlap. `(Is this possible to do?
+Can phase centers be calculated for overlapping segments of data if this is done in real time on the FPGAs?)` This way, none of the sky is missed.
 This means that overlapping sections of the recorded data are needed for each phase center calculation.
 We can also confine targets to a simple rectangular region around each phase center.